phorton1/Arduino-useless/docs/software.md

 - **VarSpeedServo** - installed via the Arduino library manager
 - **Adafruit_NeoPixel** - installed via the Arduino library manager

+Open the **useless.ino** sketch in the Arduino IDE, then compile and upload it to the **Arduino Nano**.

 ## Design

+There are many design details, but here I am only going to briefly describe the **behavioral** aspects of the design.

 - There are a set of **acts**.
 - The number of acts determines the length of a **pass**.